pETNNs: Partial Evolutionary Tensor Neural Networks for Solving Time-dependent Partial Differential Equations: Partial Evolutionary Tensor Neural Networks

-In the initial phase of the procedure, we train the tensor neural networks, $\hat{u}(x, \theta(t))$, to approximate $u(x,t)$ at $t=0$.
+In the initial phase of the procedure, to generate an initial value for the ODE system \eqref{3.2.3} and the value of time-invariant parameters $\tilde{\theta}$, we train the TNN, $\hat{u}(x, \theta)$, to approximate the initial condition $u(x,t=0) = u_0(x)$.
 The implementation, including embedded constraints and Dirichlet boundary conditions, follows the methodology outlined in \cite{PhysRevE.104.045303}.
-Specifically, we train the tensor neural network with a sufficient accuracy by the loss
+Specifically, we train the tensor neural network with sufficient accuracy by

-Here $\|*\|$ represents $L_2$ norm, which can be directly calculated by conventional Gaussian quadrature schemes in the TNNs architecture.
+Here (so as in Section~\ref{sec:num}) $\|\cdot\|$ represents $L_2$-norm, which can be directly calculated by the conventional Gaussian quadrature schemes in the TNNs architecture.
+We summarize the entire procedure into Algorithm~\ref{algorithm1}.